Enter your email address below and subscribe to our newsletter

 • I also investigate law schools offering unique programs or concentrations that align with my career goals.
 Whether it’s environmental law or international law, finding a niche can help me stand out.

-Related article Boost Your 142 LSAT Score: Tips for Law School Success
+Related article Boost Your 127 LSAT Score: Improvement Strategies and Tips

 Finally, financial planning can’t be ignored.
 With a score of 155, I’m still in the running for a range of scholarships.
 This is the perfect time to: